 Mean score of companies in the Cement Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Heidelberg Materials reported significant carbon emissions, with Scope 1 emissions totalling approximately 61,200,000,000 kg CO2e and Scope 2 emissions at about 4,500,000,000 kg CO2e (market-based).
-The company has set ambitious climate commitments, aiming to reduce gross Scope 1 and 2 greenhouse gas emissions by 26.7% per tonne of cementitious material by 2030, using 2020 as the baseline year.
-This includes a 24% reduction in Scope 1 emissions and a 65% reduction in Scope 2 emissions per tonne of product.
-Additionally, Heidelberg Materials is committed to reducing absolute Scope 3 emissions from purchased goods and services by 25% within the same timeframe.
-Looking towards the future, Heidelberg Materials has set a long-term goal to achieve net-zero greenhouse gas emissions across its value chain by 2050.
-This includes a target to reduce gross Scope 1 and 2 emissions by 95% per tonne of cementitious material and a 90% reduction in absolute Scope 3 emissions by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the construction materials sector.
+In 2023, Heidelberg Materials reported carbon emissions of approximately 61,200,000,000 kg CO2e for Scope 1 and about 4,500,000,000 kg CO2e for Scope 2.
+The company has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
+In the near term, Heidelberg Materials targets a reduction of gross Scope 1 and 2 greenhouse gas emissions by 26.7% per tonne of cementitious material by 2030, using 2020 as the baseline year.
+This includes a specific goal to reduce Scope 1 emissions by 24% and Scope 2 emissions by 65% within the same timeframe.
+Additionally, the company aims to cut absolute Scope 3 emissions from purchased goods and services by 25% by 2030.
+Long-term goals include a 95% reduction in gross Scope 1 and 2 emissions per tonne of cementitious material by 2050, alongside a 90% reduction in absolute Scope 3 emissions.
+These targets align with industry standards for climate action and reflect Heidelberg Materials's commitment to sustainability in the construction materials sector.

 Access structured emissions data, company-specific emission factors, and source documents